Ryan M. Fugate, MD

 Diplomat, American Board of Psychiatry and Neurology

-Ryan M. Fugate, MD is a board certified psychiatrist at the Center for Anxiety and Depression.
+Ryan M. Fugate, MD is a board-certified psychiatrist at the Center for Anxiety and Depression.
 He focuses on the comprehensive psychiatric care of adults, ages 18 and above.

 Dr. Fugate completed his undergraduate studies in chemistry at Rider University in Lawrenceville, New Jersey and received his medical degree from Robert Wood Johnson Medical School in Piscataway, New Jersey.
 He completed an internship in internal medicine at Naval Medical Center Portsmouth, Virginia and stayed on to complete his residency in psychiatry.
 Dr. Fugate has also received training in several psychotherapy modalities including Brief Dynamic Psychotherapy, Cognitive Behavioral Therapy (CBT), Prolonged Exposure (PE), and Cognitive Processing Therapy (CPT).
-He has additional supplemental training in auricular, scalp, and body acupuncture and will offer this as part of the greater treatment plan when indicated.